 -

-In the center of Moscow, there is a promenade that is nicknamed the Fallen Monument Park.
-Today it is a resting place for many statues removed from parks and public squares after the collapse of the communist bloc.
-You can meet a Stalin with a broken nose, and a little further on, you will recognize Lenin, in a version that is a little too stocky to be installed in the public space.
-There follow all sorts of sculptures of a style that has not been able to seduce the various regimes that have succeeded.
-This cumbersome past, which has been dragged out of public places without daring to destroy it completely, now takes the form of a mysterious walk through the different rewritings of Russian history.
+In the center of Moscow, there’s a promenade called Fallen Monument Park.
+It’s now a resting place for many statues removed from parks and public squares following the communist bloc’s collapse.
+Here, one can meet by chance a Stalin with a broken nose, and a little further, one will recognize Lenin, in a version a little too stocky to be installed in the public space.
+Then follow all kinds of sculptures, in a style that has not been able to seduce the various regimes that have succeeded.
+This cumbersome past, which has been dragged out of public places without, however, daring to destroy it entirely, now takes the form of a mysterious walk through the various rewritings of Russian history.

 -

-In The Book of Mutations of the I Ching, there is a definition to try to explain the functioning of the world through an epic of the elements.
-In this text, fire, earth, water, wood and metal are considered in a general movement named 五行 (Wu Xin - five act/movements).
-They can interact through a cycle of destruction or engenderment.
-In the cycle of begetting: Metal can be melted by high temperature and becomes liquid: water.
+In the I-Ching Book of Mutations, there’s a definition trying to explain how the world works through an epic of the elements.
+In this text, fire, earth, water, wood and metal are viewed in a general movement called 五行 (Wu Xin - five actions/movements).
+They can interact through a cycle of destruction or generation.
+In the cycle of generation : Metal can be melted by high temperature and turns into a liquid: water.
 Water waters and grows trees: wood.
-Wood can be lit and produce fire.
+Wood can be lit and releases fire.
 Fire can burn plants which become ash, a kind of earth.
-The earth contains minerals, the source of metal.
+Earth contains minerals, the source of metal.

-Conversely, in the cycle of destruction, metal can slice through wood.
-The wood in turn can draw out the earth.
+Conversely, in the cycle of destruction, metal can slice wood.
+In turn, wood can draw out the earth.
 Earth can absorb water.
 Water can extinguish fire.
 Finally, fire can melt metal.
-It is also said that flow processes are in the nature of water.
+It is also said that flow processes pertain to the nature of water.
 Fire is related to the process of combustion, wood to the process of construction, metal to metallurgy, earth to agriculture.
-The term 行 (xing), is used in Chinese to denote these entities.
-It means “to walk, to go, to act” and thus confirms their dynamic nature, while also establishing chains of correspondences between the macrocosm and the microcosm, between nature and man.
-In the Guoyu 國語 (Discourse of the Realms), they are mentioned as the constituents whose union forms the ten thousand things and beings of creation. -
+The term 行 (xing) is used in Chinese to denote these entities.
+It means: “to walk, to go, to act”, thus confirming their dynamic nature, while establishing chains of correspondences between the macrocosm and the microcosm, between nature and man.
+In the Guoyu 國語 (discourse of the kingdoms), they are mentioned as the constituents whose union forms the ten thousand things and beings of creation. -

 She is always the first to arrive.
 My oldest acquaintance and also my best friend.

 She slips through cellar grates, breaks fences, sneaks in between boards and piles of abandoned garbage.
-And this in almost every country in the world.
-She always arrives between the moment when people leave and return.
-She is the measure of the time that has passed since the collapse of a space.
-The more it is cut, the better it grows back.
-She is excessively tolerant to pollution, so she has made the city her playground.
-She is an opportunist, she spends her time sunbathing in the sun.
-She has been following me for over ten years.
+And that, in almost every country in the world.
+She always arrives between the moment people leave and return.
+She’s the measure of the time passed since a space has collapsed.
+The more she’s cut, the better she grows back.
+She’s excessively tolerant of pollution, so has made the city her playground.
+She’s an opportunist, she spends her time sunbathing.
+She’s been following me for more than ten years.
 Everywhere I go, I run into her.
-Some people call her the tree of heaven.
-No matter the conditions, she is adventurous, and I think I admire her for that.
-No matter where the seed falls, it always strives to reach the sky.
-It is able to survive without sun, without water and apparently maybe without land.
-Scientists, they call her Ailanthus Altissima .
-She is mentioned in the oldest Chinese dictionary for her medicinal virtues.
-We use her to treat mental illness.
-But I know that she got kicked out of the oriental gardens for her smell.
-Yes, she’s beautiful, but they nicknamed her “stinking spring”.
-I prefer her American nickname, “the palm tree of the ghettos”. -
+Some people call her the Tree of Heaven.
+No matter the conditions, she’s adventurous, and I think I admire her for that.
+No matter where the seed falls, she always strives to reach the sky.
+She’s able to survive without sun, without water and apparently maybe without land.
+Scientists, they call her Ailanthus Altissima.
+She appears in the oldest Chinese dictionary for her medicinal virtues.
+She’s used in the treatment of mental illness.
+But I know she got kicked out of Oriental gardens for her smell.
+Yes, she’s beautiful, but they nicknamed her stinking spring.
+I prefer her American nickname, Ghetto Palm. -

-At night I don’t sleep anymore.
-To lull me to sleep, I dream that I am flying over the Parisian ring road.
-I see again the roofs of this battery factory whose white contours are erased by invasive plants able to grow in the concrete.
-They play the score supposed to crack the ground, they open wooden boxes and let appear huge plaster Jesus, or heavy stones of disassembled churches.
-The narrow alleys turn into tunnels of green light, sliding down to the deepest cellars where mechanical treasures remain lost.
-The plants transform the concrete buildings into an adventure ground where each abandoned space is offered like a supermarket of used things.
-They run along the wires that the rats follow, like the current that turns on the lamps and turns off the sky.
-Up there, they take me into the immense, silent space.
+At night I can’t sleep anymore.
+To lull me, I dream that I’m flying over the Paris ring road.
+I see this battery factory’s roofs anew, whose white outlines are erased by invasive plants, able to grow in the concrete.
+They play the score supposed to crack the ground, they open wooden crates and reveal huge plaster Jesus, or heavy disassembled church stones.
+Narrow alleys turn into tunnels of green light, slide down to the deepest cellars, where mechanical treasures remain lost.
+The plants transform the concrete buildings into an adventure playground where each abandoned space offers used things, like a supermarket.
+They run along the wires the rats follow, like the current that switch on the lamps and switch off the sky.
+Up there, they take me into the vast, silent space.
 Crossed by rectilinear movements, debris of matter traveling at an inconceivable speed, where a human body is nothing, without gravity, nor density of existence.

 -

-As if the Molotov cocktail could facilitate the emergence of a very first “language”, shared between all the manifestations, a primitive language not really spoken, but brandished on posters.
-Today the materials used to create these paintings, glass, soot and smoke, interest me because they have served to describe a place abandoned by men.
-Exactly as after a fire, in an atmosphere of a deserted city, where only the shadows of things would remain, like ectoplasms of vanished forms or the silhouettes of human bodies vaporized on the walls of Hiroshima.
-Unable to freeze the beauty of the flame on a canvas, I discovered that I could capture its movement.
-Once the color of fire, now the color of ash, soot is like the dust of destruction, its most minute material.
+As if the Molotov cocktail could facilitate the emergence of a very first “language”, shared between all the manifestations, a primitive language not really spoken, but brandished on placards.
+Today I’m interested in the materials used to create these scenes, glass, soot and smoke, because they helped me describe a place abandoned by men.
+Exactly like after a fire, in a deserted city’s atmosphere, where only the shadows of things would remain, like ectoplasms of vanished forms or outlines of human bodies vaporized on the walls of Hiroshima.
+Unable to freeze on a canvas the flame’s beauty, I discovered that I could capture its movement.
+Once the color of fire, now the color of ash, soot is like the dust of destruction, its minutest material.
 As if to manifest the fire one last time, it appears to me as the surviving matter.
-Invasive, it soils and haunts the material on which it is deposited, and inhabits it like a ghost.
-The ash carries the memory of the light and the brightness.
-It proceeds from the blaze, as if the brightness could only be extinguished, as if the light could only darken.
+Invasive, it soils and haunts the material on which it settles, and inhabits it like a ghost.
+The ash carries the memory of light and brightness.
+It proceeds from the blaze, as if brightness could only be extinguished, as if light could only darken.

 -

-In 2016, during the first French demonstrations for the social movement Nuit Debout, I shot images of police officers using a camera screwed onto a very, very large telescopic stand.
-Using this laughable tool, I obtained images with a surveillance camera angle.
-I then applied to these images an algorithm for detecting abnormal behavior equivalent to those used in the surveillance of public places.
+In 2016, during the first French demonstrations for the social movement Nuit Debout, I shot images of police officers with a camera screwed onto a very, very large telescopic stand.
+Using this ridiculous tool, I got images with a security camera angle.
+I then applied to these images an algorithm of abnormal behavior detection equivalent to the ones used to monitor public places.
 The police officers, amassed and static, came out surrounded by beautiful little red squares.

 -

-Invested in a collective workshop project that forced us to move regularly, we began this adventure by occupying a very large complex of a former battery factory in the northern suburbs of Paris.
-We were like embalmers who had come to give the kiss of death to these already abandoned architectures.
+Committed to a collective workshop project that forced us to move on a regular basis, we started this adventure by occupying a very large complex of a former battery factory in the northern suburbs of Paris.
+We were like embalmers, come to give the kiss of death to these architectures, already abandoned several times.
 We certainly repaired them, but our passage systematically meant an upcoming demolition.
-In these spaces, one could find everything, objects, materials, ghosts.
-All bore the mark of time in a significant way.
-As I lived between the construction site and the ruin, I often tried to describe this moment of matter where one does not know anymore if it is the beginning or the end of something.
+In these spaces, one could find everything: objects, materials, ghosts.
+All of them bore the mark of time in a significant way.
+In the course of these occupations, living between building site and ruin, I often tried to describe this moment of matter where you don’t know anymore whether something is beginning or ending.